Hermannjr/dotfiles/README.md

 dotfiles.git
 ============
+Fork from the Startup Engineering course CS184 with personal modifications for the development environment.

-Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows:
+Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` development environment as follows:

 ```sh
 cd $HOME